mlpack/mlpack/doc/tutorials/movement_recognition.md

 </center>

-The Duo is a DIP-style board, so its 40 pins run down the two long edges: pins 1&ndash;20 top-to-bottom on the left, and pins 40&ndash;21 top-to-bottom on the right (pin&nbsp;1 sits opposite pin&nbsp;40, next to the USB-C connector).
-The 3.3&nbsp;V output and a ground pin are the adjacent pair on the right edge.
+The Duo is a DIP-style board, so its 40 pins run down the two long edges: pins 1 to 20 top-to-bottom on the left, and pins 40 to 21 top-to-bottom on the right (pin 1 sits opposite to pin 40, next to the USB-C connector).
+The 3.3V output and a ground pin are the adjacent pair on the right edge.

 On the Duo those pads / pins default to a different function and must be muxed to I2C.
 This is done on the device with `duo-pinmux` and is shown in